brynnb/idlequest/README.md

 * Real-time Go server with real-time combat
 * Zoning between all Titanium-era zones (185+)
-* 5000+ NPCs to talk to and engage in combat with
+* 5000+ NPCs to talk to via LLM integration or engage in combat with
 * 26,000+ items, 20,000+ unique spawns, with true-to-original drop rates and stats
 * Leveling to 60 across all races and classes